 November’s annual Native American Heritage Month and the national holiday of Thanksgiving are times when many educators across the country turn their focus to lessons about Native Peoples.
-At the National Museum of the American Indian, we receive many requests during November from teachers and parents looking for advice and resources to help them teach appropriately about Native Americans.
+At the National Museum of the American Indian, we receive many requests during November from teachers and parents looking for advice and resources to help them teach appropriately about American Indians.

-Think back to what you learned about Native Americans as a student.
+Think back to what you learned about American Indians as a student.
 You might remember iconic but incomplete stories, such as Pocahontas, Thanksgiving, and the Cherokee Trail of Tears.
 These ubiquitous stories are not wholly inaccurate, nor on their own offensive.
-However, they reveal that many Americans remain largely uninformed and misinformed about the diversity of historical and contemporary events that include Native American knowledge, experiences, and perspectives.
+However, they reveal that many Americans remain largely uninformed and misinformed about the diversity of historical and contemporary events that include American Indian knowledge, experiences, and perspectives.

 The perspectives, voices, images, and powerful stories contained in the Native Words, Native Warriors website demonstrates how an NK360° resource provides larger cultural and historical context to important events in US history.
 This approach encourages deeper appreciation of and respect for the complex and difficult challenges that American Indian Code Talkers faced as Native American people of the twentieth century.